How to Wash a Sleeping Bag

 How to Wash a Down-Filled Sleeping Bag

-Repairing a Sleeping Bag
+Treating Stains on a Sleeping Bag

 - After every use, open the bag flat and allow it to air and dry thoroughly.

-- Sleep in clean clothes each night.
+- Another tip for keeping the bag clean is to sleep in clean clothes each night.